-The vehicle identification number (VIN) is the identifying code for a SPECIFIC vehicle.
-The VIN serves as the vehicle’s fingerprint, as no two vehicles in operation have the same VIN.
+The vehicle identification number (VIN) is the identifying code for a specific vehicle.
+The Harley VIN serves as the vehicle’s fingerprint, as no two vehicles in operation have the same VIN.

 What if the Harley VIN is not 17 characters long?